National Transmission Corporation: 2003–2009: TransCo as power grid operator

 On December 12, 2007, 2 consortia bid for a 25-year license to run the Philippine power grid – privatization of the management of TransCo: the consortium of Monte Oro Grid Resources Corp., comprising the State Grid Corporation of China, and Calaca High Power Corp., won in an auction conducted by the Power Sector Assets and Liabilities Management (PSALM) Corp. as it submitted the highest offer of $3.95 billion, for the right to operate TransCo for 25 years, outbidding San Miguel Energy, a unit of San Miguel Corporation (bid of $3.59 billion), Dutch firm TPG Aurora BV and Malaysia's TNB Prai Sdn Bhd.
 Jose Ibazeta, PSALM president and CEO remarked: “We are very happy about the successful turnout of the bidding for TransCo.
-PSALM handled the privatization of the government’s transmission business with utmost transparency and judiciousness."
+PSALM handled the privatization of the government's transmission business with utmost transparency and judiciousness."
+This initiated the privatization process for the transmission sector.

 On February 28, 2008, TransCo's concession agreement with NGCP was executed and became effective.

 TransCo bagged the Mother Nature Award where it is given annually to companies that demonstrate effective compliance with environmental regulations and those that design and successfully implement sound Environmental Management System (EMS) and Environmental Management Programs (EMP) beyond mere compliance with existing laws in 2008.

 Congress approved bicameral resolution granting franchise to NGCP to manage and operate its transmission facilities nationwide in November 2008.

 President Gloria Macapagal Arroyo signed RA 9511 into law granting franchise to NGCP in December of that same year.

-On January 15, 2009, TransCo turned over the operations, maintenance, and management of the transmission system to NGCP which marked the start of the 25-year concession period and renewable for another 25 years with a total of 50 years.
-Ownership of the country's power grid, however, remains with the Philippine government through TransCo.
+On January 15, 2009, TransCo privatized the operations, maintenance, management, expansion, construction, and eminent domain of the transmission system by turning them over to NGCP which marked the start of the 25-year concession period and renewable for another 25 years with a total of 50 years.
+Ownership of the country's power grid assets, portions, and components acquired and designated before the turnover date, however, remains with the Philippine government through TransCo while those from the said date of January 2009 are placed temporarily under NGCP ownership and will be transferred to TransCo once its franchise expires or is revoked.
+With these, it created temporary dual ownership over the grid, with TransCo on pre-privatization and NGCP during the concession period.